 Photometric passbands

-The TESS-W and SG-WAS have different passbands, each of which is different to that of the most popular portable night sky photometer on the market, the Sky Quality Meter.
-The plot below (Figure 5 from Alarcon et al. 2021) shows the passbands of the TESS (solid blue line) and SG-WAS (solid red line) photometers, along with the passband of the popular Sky Quality Meter (solid yellow line).
-The B, V, R and I passbands of the Johnson-Cousins system are shown in dotted blue, green, red and maroon lines, respectively.
-The solid black line represents a reference night sky spectrum, showing the principal airglow lines of [OI] and Na I ("D"), as well as emission due to ro-vibrational transitions of the OH molecule.
+The TESS-W(4C) and SG-WAS have different passbands, each of which is different to that of the most popular portable night sky photometer on the market, the Sky Quality Meter.
+The plot below (adapted in part from Figure 5 in reference [1]) shows the wide panchromatic passbands of TESS-W (solid purple line) and SG-WAS (solid red line), and the narrower panchromatic passband of the TESS-4C (wide black line) along with the passband of the popular Sky Quality Meter (solid yellow line).
+The TESS-W4C "B" and "R" passbands are shown in the solid blue and red lines, respectively, as are the synthetic "G" and "IR" passbands in dashed green and dark maroon lines.
+The purple dotted line represents a reference night sky spectrum, showing the principal airglow lines of [OI] and Na I ("D"), as well as emission due to ro-vibrational transitions of the OH molecule.
+The thin gray line shows the spectrum of skyglow over Tucson obtained in October 2019.

 Both the TESS and SG-WAS passbands transmit more light at long wavelengths than the SQM passband, the latter of which was chosen to mimic the response of the human visual system.
 In particular, TESS is more sensitive to the OH bands than either the SQM or SG-WAS, and it often reads brighter than them under the same conditions.
 The SQM has more short-wavelength sensitivity than either the TESS or SG-WAS, meaning that it reacts differently under twilight conditions in particular.